tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 }
 ```

-A few points worth highlighting:
-- The `//kage:unit pixels` is a special directive similar to Golang's compiler directives.
+The `//kage:unit pixels` is a special directive similar to Golang's compiler directives.
 Without it, you would be operating in texels mode.
 The general recommendation —and what all advanced users I know of are doing— is to use the new pixels mode.
-All the information in this tutorial is based on the pixel mode; if there's anything that behaves differently under the texels mode, I won't tell you, so keep that in mind.
+All the information in this tutorial is based on the pixel mode; if there's anything that behaves differently under the texels mode, I won't even bother telling you, so keep that in mind.

-- The names for the input parameters are only intended to be illustrative.
-For example, `colorVertexAttr` is typically just `color`, and you can `_` any unused argument.
+> [!TIP]
-- If you are too lazy, you can use [kageland](https://www.kageland.com/) to test Kage shaders online.
-You can copy paste the shader code above and just `Run` it on your browser.
+> *If you are too lazy, you can use [kageland](https://www.kageland.com/) to test Kage shaders online.
+You can copy paste the shader code above and just `Run` it on your browser.*

 ## Load and invoke

 If you want to compile and invoke a shader manually, here is some reference code.
 Basically, use 4 vertices to create a quad and set the vertex target coordinates.
-While `DrawRectShader()` also exists, I recommend focusing exclusively on `DrawTrianglesShader()` instead[^1].
+While `DrawRectShader()` also exists, I recommend focusing on `DrawTrianglesShader()` instead[^1].

 We will build upon the following template for the next examples: